taixingbi/coding-test/sql.md

 #### 3. What is a Primary Key?
 The PRIMARY KEY constraint uniquely identifies each row in a table.
 It must contain UNIQUE values and has an implicit NOT NULL constraint

+#### 4. What is a UNIQUE constraint?
+A UNIQUE constraint ensures that all values in a column are different.
+This provides uniqueness for the column(s) and helps identify each row uniquely.
+Unlike primary key, there can be multiple unique constraints defined per table.
+The code syntax for UNIQUE is quite similar to that of PRIMARY KEY and can be used interchangeably.